Meet the team behind the hereditary cancer testing service

 It is a comprehensive service developed by Everything Genetic Ltd with the clinical support of Innermost Healthcare and the Color panel test.

-Our team includes one of Britain's top breast surgeons in Professor Kefah Mokbel, one of the UK’s most respected ovarian cancer experts in Dr Adam Rosenthal, and Innermost Healthcare's Consultant in Fetal Medicine Bryan Beattie.
+We also have an unpaid Medical Advisory team – not contracted to BRCATESTUK – which includes one of Britain's top breast surgeons in Professor Kefah Mokbel, one of the UK’s most respected ovarian cancer experts in Dr Adam Rosenthal, and Innermost Healthcare's Consultant in Fetal Medicine, Bryan Beattie.

-We also have a post-test support team of Clinical Genetics experts – Dr Gareth Evans (Manchester) and Dr Alex Murray (Cardiff), ready to receive patients for positive results.
+We also have a post-test support team of Clinical Genetics experts, including Dr Alexandra Murray (Cardiff), genetic counsellor Lucy Burgess and Dr Gabriella Pichert, who are ready to receive patients for positive results.
+The support team members are not contracted to BRCATESTUK and solely support the post test referral pathway.

 Clinical and commercial leads